X-Sharp/XSharpPublic/README.md

 # XSharpDev
-XSharp Development branch
+XSharp Compiler repository

-This is the development branch of the Compiler.
-Apart from the compiler this repository also has the source to:
+This repository contains the source code to the X# compiler Apart from the compiler this repository also has the source to:
 - Documentation